English-language spelling reform: Extending or replacing the basic English alphabet

 Some speakers of non-Latin script languages occasionally write English phonetically in their respective writing systems, which may be perceived as an ad hoc spelling reform by some.

 Historical and contemporary advocates of reform

-A number of respected and influential people have been active supporters of spelling reform.
+Many respected and influential people have been active supporters of spelling reform.
+This list of English-language spelling reform advocates who are notable for other reasons lists them by date of birth where possible.